lubuntu-team/manual/source/2/2.1/2.1.5/trojita.rst

 To take Trojita into an offline mode where it will not try to access the internet :menuselection:`IMAP --> Network Access --> Offline` however you will need to switch it back to expensive access or free access to send or receive emails again.
 To switch back to an mode where you have no worry about data caps or how much network traffic is used :menuselection:`IMAP --> Network Access --> Free Access`.
 To throttle the amount of data used from Trojita to not use up a data cap :menuselection:`IMAP --> Network Access --> Expensive Connection`.

 If you want to quit Trojita press :kbd:`Control+Q` or from the system tray right click there and select :menuselection:`Quit`.
 In the bottom right there is a system tray icon on the panel.
-To change bring trojita up you can left click on the tray icon to bring the trojita window up.
+To change bring Trojita up you can left click on the tray icon to bring the Trojita window up.
 When you receive a new message the system tray icon will become blue and have the number of unread messages on it.

 Version
 -------